shotstack/shotstack-sdk-php/README.md

 # Shotstack PHP SDK

-PHP SDK for [Shotstack](http://shotstack.io), the cloud video editing API.
+PHP SDK for the Shotstack [PHP video editor](https://shotstack.io/product/sdk/php) and cloud video editing API.

 Shotstack is a cloud based video editing platform that enables the editing of videos using code.